 Comparison of recommended daymark lengths

 The maximum length of a daymark with guideline 2001 dimension is approximately 12 m.
 It is assumed that the ratio length :width=3 : 2.
-Although the ratio 3:2 is used in 2001 IALA guideline, US Coast Guard itself prefers the ration 2:1.
+Although the ratio 3:2 is used in 2001 IALA guideline, US Coast Guard itself prefers the ratio 2:1.

 When the ratio between vertical length and width is increased the length may be above 12 m.

-The German authority often uses a lighthouse as daymark.
+The German authority often uses lighthouses without a dayoard as daymarks.
 For long range lights the accepted vertical subtense angle at maximum viewing distance is 3' (= 0.873 mrad).
 The accepted ratio is 3:1.

 As a conclusion the 3'-rule is an easy and suitable method for calculating the daymark length, which results in moderate daymark sizes with no need for further investigation on minimum visibility.

+Finnish method for consideration

+k = d * 0,00052 + v1

+l = d * 0,0004 + v2

+k – height of the dayboard [m];

+l – width of the dayboard [m];

+d – viewing distance [m];

+v1 ja v2 – constants.

+Constants:

+- Commercial fairways at sea: v1 = 1,9 ja v2 = 1,4

+- Inland and small craft routes: v1 = 1,3 ja v2 = 0,9

+On commercial fairways at sea the minimum dimensions are 4.5*3.0 m, at Inland and small craft routes 1.5*1.0 m

 Alternative Daymark Designs

 The shape and the colour of a leading line daymark is not restricted by the IALA Maritime Buoyage System (MBS).
-Competent authorities may chose different design according to their own experience, but rectangular and triangular shapes are recommended by MBS.
+Competent authorities may chose different design according to their own experience/preference, but rectangular and triangular shapes are recommended by MBS.

 In any case, it is advised to choose the vertical length of the daymark with the tools provided in chapter 6.10.1 or 6.10.2.